 The course can be combined with the course Teaching Qualification Assessment and Examination in an International Classroom (TQA-IC) to acquire a qualification in assessment and examination in Universities of Applied Sciences (in Dutch: BasisKwalifatie Examinering - BKE).

 The course meetings are planned around themes that are relevant for teaching, course design and assessment.
-Themes for teaching include teacher-class interaction in large groups (lectures) and in small groups and supervising students, with a focus on teaching and learning in an international context.
-Related to course design we will focus on formulating learning objectives, designing effective learning activities and assignments, taking into account the cultural factors that play a role in an international learning environment.
-Lastly, for the theme assessment and grading, aspects such as bridging the gap between different cultures in educational systems and the role of feedback are addressed.
+Themes for teaching include teacher-class interaction in large groups (lectures), small groups and in supervising students, with a focus on teaching and learning in an international context.
+Related to course design we will focus on formulating learning objectives, designing effective learning activities and assignments whilst taking into account the cultural factors that play a role in an international learning environment.
+Lastly, for the theme assessment and grading, aspects such as different grading systems and different assessment practices are addressed and the role of feedback is discussed.

 After you have successfully finished this programme, you will be able to:

 - Analyse and improve your own teaching behaviour systematically in an international classroom, especially how you influence effective learning of your students who are often not native speakers of English